ekenstam/ekenstam.github.io/_posts/2016-03-17-improving-code-quality-checkstyle-findbugs-pmd.md

 > [Never send a human to do a machine’s job.](http://quotegeek.com/quotes-from-movies/the-matrix/1284/)
 > -- <cite>Agent Smith, The Matrix</cite>

-I agree with Agent Smith that machine's are much better suited to some tasks than humans are.
+I agree with Agent Smith that machines are much better suited to some tasks than humans are.
 These tools can search through every line of code looking for patterns that indicate a possible issue.
 It is impossible to have the same degree of thoroughness without the automation of these tools.
 That said, static code analysis is not a replacement for code review by a human, but it should be used as a first-pass to find certain categories of issues prior to code review.
 It is also not a replacement for unit or functional testing.
 It can, however, improve the overall quality of your code by automatically identifying issues that have rather straight-forward fixes and help guide developers to follow coding best practices.

 This article will explain the tools and how to go through the maturity levels: